 Rock climb some of the island’s superb sea cliffs such as the Watch Tower and the Grateful Wall, which is only accessible by boat and offers 6a-class climbs, or try the 7a+ climbs on Mitt Wall.

-Choose from a selection of pretty guesthouses and beach resorts such as the 4-star Paradise Koh Ya (photo) and the luxurious 5-star Six Senses Hideaway Yao Noi, both of which are located on the east coast of Koh Yao Noi.
+Choose from a selection of pretty guesthouses and beach resorts such as the 4-star Paradise Koh Ya and 5-star Six Senses Hideaway Yao Noi, both of which are located on the east coast of Koh Yao Noi.
 Or try the luxury Elixir Resort Koh Yao on Koh Yao Yai.

 The average temperature throughout the year remains a consistent 30°C (86°F).